burakerdogan1/flutter-simple-roll-dice/README.md

 # flutter-simple-roll-dice
-A very simple dice roll app written by flutter.
+A very simple dice app written by flutter.